Allaman/nvim/README.md

 ## Customization

-⚠️ This is primarly my personal config
+⚠️ This is primarily my personal config

 If you want to use my config there is the `./lua/vnext/extra/` folder that is loaded by lazy.nvim.
 The LazySpecs in this folder are merged with the "default" LazySpecs in the `./lua/vnext/plugins/` folder.
 Some examples you can do: